-After we pick you up at your hotel, we will drive about 3 hours to the village of Mollepata (9515 ft/ 2900 m) where we'll stop at a local restaurant for breakfast.
+Adios guide and driver will pick you up at your hotel and begin 3 hour drive to the village of Mollepata (9515 ft/ 2900 m) where we'll stop at a local restaurant for breakfast.
 Our food and camping equipment are prepared and loaded on horseback in preparation for our 8 hour hike.
 After 4 hours of hiking, we stop in Cruspata for lunch and rest.
 The remaining 4 hours ends at the Soraypampa campsite.
 12,631 ft/ 3850 m

 Day 2: Soraypampa/Qollpapampa campsite

 We will trek about the same time as the previous day (8 hours).
 During the first 4 hours, prominent views of the snowy peaks of Salkantay and Humantay keep us occupied.
 Then we cross Apacheta Pass, the highest point of the trek at 15,091 ft. above sea level (4,600 meters).
 We descend to Qollpapampa, with a lunch stop along the way.
 Once at the campsite, we can relax with a soak in the local hot springs.
 10,170 ft/ 3100 m

 After breakfast we continue our trek descending to the warmer climate and the village of Lucmabamba During the journey, you'll have the chance to admire the undisturbed flora and fauna of semi-tropical jungle including giant hummingbirds and wild orchids.
 We won't even mention the assorted dramatic waterfalls or the sampling of local passion fruits and oranges.
 8700 ft / 2650 m